Methodology

 How we clean and normalise it

-Supplier names are matched using fuzzy string matching at an 85% similarity threshold, so that near-duplicate spellings of the same supplier (for example "ACME LTD" and "Acme Limited") are merged into one canonical supplier rather than counted separately.
+Supplier names are merged when they differ only by a trailing company suffix, punctuation or capitalisation — so "ACME LTD", "Acme Limited" and "The Acme Company" are counted as one supplier rather than three.
+We deliberately do not merge names that differ by more than that: doing so risks attributing one company's spending to another, which would be a worse error than listing it twice.
 Each transaction is also assigned to one of 15 standard service categories using keyword matching against its description, so spending can be compared across councils even though each council describes its own transactions differently.

 Coverage and update cadence